 Once you have an accurate, detailed inventory of external assets in your digital footprint, it is far easier to understand, prioritize, and implement mitigation techniques to ensure that all of your external assets are protected.
 This inventory of your assets is also critical for compliance with numerous industry regulations.

 Watch the Webinar

 RiskIQ uses virtual user technology to discover web assets and experience them like a real user (or attacker performing reconnaissance) does, allowing you to accurately identify, monitor, and manage your entire internet attack surface from the outside in.

-RiskIQ virtual users go beyond simple crawling, visiting websites using different browsers, varying click pattern and time on page to behave as a human user would.
+RiskIQ virtual users go beyond simple crawling, visiting websites using different browsers, varying click patterns and time on page to behave as a human user would.
 Our technology can continuously monitor websites while evading stealthy anti-detection techniques.
 Virtual users are launched from an evolving residential, commercial, and mobile proxy network of more than 520 egress points in more than 40 countries.

 Using a network of tens of thousands of these virtual users, we scan the entire internet and collect telemetric data to produce a dynamic index of your web attack surface.
 This process illuminates websites, mobile apps, URLs, web page content, ASNs, IPs, and nameservers, many of which are often not in your inventory.
 RiskIQ uncovers all digital assets appearing online that tie back to your organization, enabling your security team to understand the attack surface outside your firewall, bring unknown assets under management, and survey your digital footprint from the view of a global adversary.

 Beyond an accurate, up-to-date inventory of all of your internet-facing digital assets, Digital Footprint also monitors those digital assets for changes, defacement, policy compliance, or even the appearance of malware.